connectivecpp/chops-net-ip/README.md

 ## Chops Net IP Release Status

-Release 1.0 is under development as of late June 2019, awaiting CMake config file completion, a comprehensive tutorial, and additional testing under multiple compilers and platforms.
+Release 1.0 is under development as of July 2019, awaiting CMake config file completion, a comprehensive tutorial, and additional testing under multiple compilers and platforms.

 Release notes and upcoming development plans are [available here](doc/release.md).